NJ Workplace Injury Attorney: I Contracted Covid-19 at My Workplace. Do I have a Case?

-When the pandemic reached the United States, certain groups of employees were labeled as essential that were not essential in the past.
+When the pandemic reached the United States, certain groups of employees were labeled as essential.
+However, they were not essential in the past.
 For example, grocery store employees, transit employees, and even teachers have been considered essential.
 On top of these groups, you already have police officers, firefighters, EMTs, paramedics, healthcare workers, and many others.

 Simply being labeled as an essential worker does not mean that workers’ compensation will be issued if you contract COVID-19 on the job.
 That’s why you must speak with an NJ workplace injury attorney about your individual situation.